-2. Terms and conditions as well as decision policies of terms and conditions: The terms and conditions as well as decision policies of terms and conditions associated with ATM placement fees are determined by comprehensively taking into account of compensation for delegated administrative work and Seven-Eleven Japan's infrastructure costs.
+Terms and conditions as well as decision policies of terms and conditions: The terms and conditions as well as decision policies of terms and conditions associated with ATM placement fees are determined by comprehensively

 3. The accrued expenses include consumption tax.